 The HANUMAN algorithm is described in Fig. 2.
 HANUMAN supports variable length associated data and plaintexts.
 As discussed in Sect.
 3 we recommend the associated data and the plaintexts to be of size at most $2^{c/2}$ bits.
 For HANUMAN-80 this is approximately 2^{77} bytes and for HANUMAN-120 this is 2^{117} bytes.
 The algorithm uses two independent permutations, p_1 and p_4 .
-The key is used twice for: 1. a part of the capacity of the initial state; and 2. after the tag truncation.
-The padded input message (resp. associated data) is generated by applying 10^ padding to the message (resp. associated data).
-In the case when |M[w]| = r with M of integral message blocks instead of occupying an extra message block for this, the '10'-padding spills over into the capacity.
-This can be seen as an XOR of $10 \cdots 00$ into the capacity part of the state.
-The encryption procedure of HANUMAN is illustrated in Fig. 7.
+The key is used twice for: (1) a part of the capacity of the initial state; and (2) after the tag truncation.
+A fractional input message (resp. associated data) is padded as usual by applying 10^{} padding to the message (resp. associated data).
+In the case when |M[w]| = r with M is an integral message, instead of occupying an extra message block for this, we employ the '10^{'} spill over into the capacity, which also can be seen as an XOR of $10 \cdots 00$ into the capacity part of the state.
+The encryption procedure of HANUMAN for all choices of A and M are illustrated in Figs. 12, 13, 14 and 15.